freelawproject/free.law/content/pages/legal-api-downloader/mac-os-readme.md

 Thank you for your interest in joining this effort.
 When this is complete we will have unlocked centuries of important legal data.
 Finally, the law will be freely accessible to everybody who needs it.

-**Note:** By providing these instructions and this software, we neither encourage nor endorse the use of their software, your API, or any related software.
-Using our docker image is *your* choice, and before making any choice we encourage *you* to evaluate any necessary terms, laws, conditions, or other rules or regulations that may apply.

 ## The Short Version

 1. Install Legal API Downloader on macOS from the Mac App Store.